fpetros1/discord-remote-control-bot/README.md

 Create a REMOTE_CONTROL_BOT_TOKEN environment variable with the bot token provided by Discord

+## Running for development

+Install dependencies with `npm install` and run with `npm start`

+## Run bot connection test with Discord

+Install dependencies with `npm install` and run with `npm test`

+## Build for production

+Install dependencies with `npm install` and run with `npm run build`, webpack will generate a `dist/discord-remote-control-bot.bundle.js` file

+## Run in production

+`node ./dist/discord-remote-control-bot.bundle.js`

 ## Available Commands
 ###### The bot user must have the corresponding permission for each command
 ###### All commands must be executed when you are connected to a voice channel